Demystifying Decorators in TypeScript: Empowering Your Code with Elegance

 The result is a JSON object that includes only the age property and the fullName property, as specified by the @serialize decorator.
 This level of control over serialization allows you to tailor the output to your specific requirements, improving code organization and maintainability.

-Decorator metadata empowers you to add context and behavior to your classes and their members, enhancing their functionality and usability in real-world scenarios.
+Decorator metadata helps you to provide your classes and their members context and behavior, hence improving their usability and functionality in practical settings.
 If you are interested in metadata, please read more about it in the original post at this link: TypeScript 5.2 Release Notes - Decorator Metadata.

 >> You may consider: